mvolkmann/blog/src/raycast.md

 ## Popular Extensions

+- Apple Reminders
 - Color Picker
+- GIF Search
 - GitHub
 - iTranslate - language translations and speech
 - Kill Process
 - Music
 - System Monitor

+## Creating Custom Extensions

+Raycast extensions are implemented in TypeScript with React (using a custom renderer), Node, and Markdown.
+The custom renderer uses Raycast-specific components rather than HTML and CSS.